elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 ## Fixing Our Tests

 Let's push a quick fix for our tests.
-Open the `test/platform_web/controllers/page_controller_test.exs` file and replace it with the following code that tests our default route and the redirect that we created:
+Open the `test/platform_web/controllers/page_controller_test.exs` file and replace it with the following code that tests our default route and our new redirect:

 ```elixir
 defmodule PlatformWeb.PageControllerTest do